TH3VenGeuR/proxmox-rke-terraform-example/README.md

+## Goal :
+This project aims to discover terraform.
+With this code you will install a 3 nodes kubernetes cluster based on rke. with following parameters:
+- Per nodes : 8GB of RAM, 4 CPU, 50GB of storage
+- Fixed IP adresses in 192.168.1.0/24
+- Kubernetes version 1.24

+As prerequisites, you must have a proxmox hypervisor, a vm template within the hypervisor with cloud-init

+See References below for more informations and customizations.

 ## How to use:
  1. Uncomment lines in terraform.tf and replace with real values (see example and description in variable.tf):